jkpdinesh/android-client-sdk/README.md

 [![BlueJeans Android Software Development Kit](https://raw.githubusercontent.com/bluejeans/sdk-webrtc-meetings/master/media/BlueJeans_Mark.png "BlueJeans Android Software Development Kit")](https://www.bluejeans.com "BlueJeans Android Software Development Kit")
-# BlueJeans Android Software Development Kit
+# BlueJeans Android Client Software Development Kit

-The BlueJeans Android Software Development Kit (SDK) gives a quick and easy way to bring immersive video-calling experience into your android applications.
+The BlueJeans Android Client Software Development Kit (SDK) gives a quick and easy way to bring immersive video-calling experience into your android applications.
 Note that the product is currently in **beta** phase of its release cycle and is under active development.

-BlueJeans SDK participant receives individual video streams from each of the video participant in the meeting.
+BlueJeans Android Client SDK participant receives individual video streams from each of the video participant in the meeting.
 This provides an enhanced remote video quality experience with the resolution, fps of individual streams better as compared to a single composited stream in an earlier hybrid model.

 ### Features:
 - Audio and Video Permission handling